 MyMusicTheory’s Blog – This great website from Victoria Williams has lots of free and premium guides talking about all things music theory.

-HelloMusicTheory’s Blog – I’ve written a lot of free lessons on lots of different topics that you can find here on the blog.
+HelloMusicTheory’s Blog – There are a lot of free lessons on lots of different topics that you can find here on our blog.

 LightNote – A very visual set of lessons taking you through sound waves, harmony and music theory.

 Teoria – Music theory tutorials covering the fundamentals and more advanced harmony.

 8Notes – Another good option for music theory lessons and tutorials.

 Find A Music Theory Teacher